 Wearing scrubs extends now outside surgery in some clinics and hospitals.

-Scrubs were originally green known as “surgical green” but because it was worn primarily in a “scrubbed” sterile environment was changed to scrubs.
+Scrubs were originally green known as “surgical green” but because it was worn primarily in a “scrubbed” sterile environment were changed to scrubs.

 Finding a scrub of good quality these days can be frustrating.
 The challenge of having a scrub last for long does not just lie in the technique you used in washing scrubs for the first time but also in the material with which it was made of.
 That is why I recommend you get a good scrub from the list of my top picks here.